- Student Learning Result

 What were your students studying?

-How did you prepare your students for the assessment?
+How did you prepare your students for the essay?

-What did you learn from teaching your unit?
+What did you learn from teaching your Night unit?

 What modifications will you make to your unit?